pschool-in/curriculum/content/science/animals.md

 Drag and drop the words at proper places.

 ```
-The four stages of butterfly growth are egg, larva, *pupa* and adult.
+The four stages of butterfly growth are egg, larva, *pupa*, and adult.
 In some animals, the young ones look very different from the adult form, this change in the form is called *metamorphosis*.
-Animals like *ants*, snakes, frogs and crow lay eggs.
+Animals like *ants*, snakes, frogs, and crow lay eggs.
-There are many *differences* between the catterpillar and butterfly.
+There are many *differences* between the caterpillar and butterfly.
 A butterfly lays eggs on the *leaves* of a plant.
 *Moult* means to shed old skin to make way for new growth.